 My husband and I have been living in Budapest for many years so we know the city inside out.

 I’m sure that this makes us a bit biased towards our hometown, but we are also well aware of its weaknesses that tourists might want to know about when visiting the city.

 We’ve also visited several cities in the neighbouring countries (Prague, Vienna, Ljubljana) so we can tell you what our city offers to tourists compared to other central European destinations.

 But if you think we must be partial to our city, look at some lists by independent travel magazines where Budapest usually comes in the top 5, sometimes at the 1st or 2nd place.

 Reasons For Visiting Budapest

-Mixture of Old and Modern World
+Mixture of Old and Modern World, Grand Architecture